 Red Hill (2010) Directed by Patrick Hughes.
 With Ryan Kwanten, Steve Bisley and Tommy Lewis.

-Writer and director Patrick Hughes’ first feature length release (he’s since been hired to direct The Expendables 3), is a modern day, revenge fuelled western set in the picturesque high country of Australia.
+Writer-director Patrick Hughes’s first feature length release (he’s since been hired to helm The Expendables 3), is a modern day revenge-fuelled western set in the picturesque high country of Australia.

-What ensues are some promising moments menace offset by key incidents of over stated cliché, that sadly undermine the well constructed first two thirds of the film.
-Red Hill is a long way from being a bad film, but it’s disappointing to see a talented director getting so sidetracked by the past, that his overall tone goes from riding very capably on it’s own merits, to a blunt ended pastiche of better films.
+What ensues are promising moments of menace, offset by key incidents of aforementioned cliché, which, undermine the ably constructed first two thirds of the film.
+Red Hill is a long way from being a bad film, but it’s disappointing to see a director getting so side-tracked by the past, that his overall tone goes from riding very capably on its own merits, to a blunt-ended pastiche of better films.

-Early visual clues might give you the keys to the final act twist a little too early, as do many of the rather telegraphed plot points, which make for a formulaic experience, that while strikingly established, is all too keen to embrace the history of the western, than to carve out any of it’s own.
-3/5
+Early visual clues might give you the keys to the final act twist a little too early, as do many of the rather telegraphed plot points, which make for a formulaic experience.
+While strikingly established, it’s is all too keen to embrace the history of the western, rather than to carving out any of its own.